wattdepot/wattdepot/docs/api/http.md

 ### GET /wattdepot/{org-id}/sensor/{sensor-id}

-Retrieve a representation of this sensor.
+Retrieve a representation of this sensor as a JSON string.
+Members of the organization may do this.

 ### GET /wattdepot/{org-id}/sensors/

-Retrieve a representation of all sensors associated with this group.
+Retrieve a representation of all sensors associated with this group as a JSON string.
+Members of the organization may do this.

 ### PUT /wattdepot/{org-id}/sensor/

 Create a new sensor.
+The request entity must be a valid JSON string representation of the Sensor.
+Members of the organization can do this.

 ### POST /wattdepot/{org-id}/sensor/{sensor-id}

 Update this representation of a sensor.
+The request entity must be a valid JSON string representation of the updated Sensor.
+Members of the organization can do this.
+The *id* and *organization* of the Sensor are fixed and cannot be changed.

 ### DELETE /wattdepot/{org-id}/sensor/{sensor-id}

 Delete this sensor.

-*(What happens to all the measurements associated with this sensor?)
-Currently, they are deleted also due to constraint in the database.*
+Members of the organization can do this.
+All measurements created by the sensor are deleted.

 ----------
 ## Sensor Group

 See the [Sensor Group domain model description](overview/domainmodel#sensor-group) for details about this concept.

-### GET /wattdepot/{org-id}/sensor-group/{sensor-org-id}
+### GET /wattdepot/{org-id}/sensor-group/{sensor-group-id}

-Retrieve a representation of this sensor group.
+Retrieve a representation of this sensor group as a JSON string.
+Members of the organization may do this.

 ### PUT /wattdepot/{org-id}/sensor-group/

 Create a new sensor group.
+The request entity must be a valid JSON string representation of the sensor group.
+Members of the organization can do this.

-### POST /wattdepot/{org-id}/sensor-group/{sensor-org-id}
+### POST /wattdepot/{org-id}/sensor-group/{sensor-group-id}

 Update the representation of this sensor group.
+The request entity must be a valid JSON string representation of the updated sensor group.
+Members of the organization can do this.
+The *id* and *organization* of the sensor group are fixed and cannot be changed.

-### DELETE /wattdepot/{org-id}/sensor-group/{sensor-org-id}
+### DELETE /wattdepot/{org-id}/sensor-group/{sensor-group-id}

 Delete this sensor group.
+Members of the organization may do this.
+Deleting a sensor group has no affect on other objects in the WattDepot server.

 -----------
 ## Sensor Model